Info

 Raisa Abal photographer and founder, Dolores Magazine (Barcelona, Spain)

-Robin Kirkham print and digital designer and web developer; co-founder, An Endless Supply (Birmingham, UK)
+Robin Kirkham print and digital designer and co-founder, An Endless Supply (Birmingham, UK)